miwermi/world-weather-analysis/README.md

 # Analysis and App Development

-Once relevant data was collected, cleaned, and the project possibilities verified, heat maps were generated for a richer user experience and work on collectng data on hotels in desireable weather locations was added to the database respository.
+Once relevant weather data was collected, cleaned, and the project possibilities verified, heat maps were generated for a richer user experience and work on collectng data on hotels in desireable weather locations was added to the database respository.

     Visualize Travel Data